okami101/vuetify-admin/packages/docs/guide/authorization.md

 The `permissions` property is a simple array of strings or objects.
 Use simple string when you want this permission to apply to all actions.
 The object format allows you to define more granular permission for each action of resources.
 Just use `name` for permission name and `actions` for list of allowed actions when user own this permission.

 :::tip DEFAULT BEHAVIOR
-By default, if no permissions are setted, all authenticated users can access to any operations of this resource.
+By default, if no permissions are set, all authenticated users can access to any operations of this resource.
 :::

 :::warning EXCLUDED ACTIONS